hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

     * Services

         The name of the service is the name of the service registered with Consul.
-Datacenters can optionally be specified within this annotation.
+You can optionally specify datacenters with this annotation.
         ```annotations:
         "consul.hashicorp.com/connect-service-upstreams":"[service-name]:[port]:[optional datacenter]"
         ```